angusleung100/misc-verilog-circuits/README.md

 # Misc Logic Circuits
-These are just components for it written in Verilog.
+These are just logic circuits written in Verilog.
 Originally made for my 8-bit to 16-bit CPU scaling project.

 **Note:** As of Jan 2025, I have abandoned this project in pursuit of other projects.
 I have made the archive public, so feel free to look around.